-A New Architecture for Petabyte-scale File Transfer Evaluated in the FABRIC testbed ( public )
+Design and Modeling of a New File Transfer Architecture to Reduce Undetected Errors Evaluated in the FABRIC Testbed ( public )

-The Multi-Level Error Detection (MLED) framework is a recursive architecture designed to reduce the probability of undetected errors (UEP) during large-scale file transfers.
+The Multi-Level Error Detection (MLED) framework is a recursive architecture designed to reduce the probability of undetected errors (UEP) during large-scale file transfers utilizing the in-network resources.
 It organizes communication in layers, each implementing its own error detection policy, and can be configured to replicate error detection mechanisms of existing file transfer frameworks.
-Through a mathematical formulation and experimental validation on the FABRIC testbed, MLED demonstrates reduced undetected errors by intercepting them at intermediate layers, minimizing the need for full file retransmission under non-zero error rates.
-This enhanced error detection capability makes MLED highly reliable for scientific applications requiring data integrity.
+Through a mathematical formulation and experimental validation on the FABRIC testbed, MLED demonstrates a reduction in undetected errors by intercepting them at intermediate layers.
+This enables early recovery and minimizes the need for full file retransmission under non-zero error rates.
+This enhanced error detection capability is crucial for scientific applications where ensuring data integrity is essential for reliable analysis and outcomes.

 This artifact contains a comprehensive collection of Jupyter notebooks designed to facilitate the entire workflow for conducting and analyzing MLED experiments on the FABRIC testbed.
 This artifact includes the following components:

-Running Experiments: The MLED_run_experiments.ipynb notebook is included to automate and control the execution of experiments across multiple configurations.
-It allows users to deploy MLED processes on designated nodes and conduct file transfer experiments under varying conditions and error rates.
+notebook is included to automate and control the execution of experiments across multiple configurations.
+It allows users to deploy MLED processes on designated nodes and conduct file transfer experiments under varying conditions and error rates. -

 Versions